 - For residential lease forms, Realtors should limit their involvement to just filling in facts as dictated by the parties as per the Non-Lawyer Disclosure form that accompanies the Florida Supreme Court–approved leases.

 - Realtors are not permitted to prepare an addendum to the Supreme Court–approved lease forms on behalf of a landlord or tenant.

 - If a landlord and tenant enter into both a contract to lease and a lease agreement, the terms of the lease agreement control, even if they conflict with terms of the contract to lease.

 Even for a short-term rental, a landlord or the landlord’s agent must place the security deposit and rent in a separate account until the money is actually due to the landlord, or the landlord must post a surety bond.
 (Section 83.49, Florida Statutes)

 If a property exists in a community with a condominium or homeowners’ association and a landlord is behind on paying association dues, the association may demand that the tenant pay rent to the association rather than the landlord until the past-due obligations have been met or the tenant moves.
 If the owner believes the association has overstepped its authority, he should consult with his attorney.(Sections 718.116(11)(a) and 720.3085(8)(a), Florida Statutes)

 Landlord entering a tenant-occupied property

 - Tenants must allow their landlord to enter the dwelling to make repairs or show the unit to prospective buyers, within reason.
-If the tenant refuses, the landlord should notify the tenants in writing that they must allow access within seven days of receiving the notice.
 If they don’t, the landlord has the right to terminate the lease and move for an eviction.
 (Section 83.53, Florida Statutes (Landlord and Tenant))